PieroPaialungaAI/Color_Identificator/README.md

 ```

 And it selects all the squares where the color is dominant wrt the others.
-The application of the code in the example image has reported:
+The application of the code in the example image has been reported:
 ```python
 python ColorFinderByString.py --image_path img1.jpg --color "#231806"  --color_number 10
 ```

+The result is in the __results.txt__ file.
 ***
 __NOTE:__ If the _exact color_ is not present in the picture the following message will pop out:
 ```